A Brief but Necessary Premise

 This work has been deliberately scribbled as a webtext.
 So, each and every unit is more self-contained than might be the case with a traditional monograph, the arguments are handled in a tight, snappy fashion, and the writing is as pithy and punchy as I can make it.
 The price of this approach is a certain repetitiveness, based on the assumption that no one is going to read the thing in its entirety and therefore each individual item has to be complete and self-standing.
 The other principal characteristic is that like Chesterton’s “rolling English road”, rather than an original architectural grand scheme, it has expanded through a series of infinite patches and changes and alterations, and, from the first version in 2009, has tripled in size, as well as becoming a record of my personal journey through the literature of paper-making.
 In the process, I have sought to keep the contradictions and the idiocies to a minimum, but I am also certain that plenty remain.
 My Reader, in Jane Eyre fashion, is someone perfectly at ease with English, but also able to cope with Latin, and smatterings of French, German, and Italian.

-In other words I might just have written it for myself.**Thanks for comments, observations, and help of all kinds, including the revision of my translations, are due to Timothy Barrett, Peter Bower, Martin Davies, Isabella Garlatti, Shanti Graheli, Paule Hochuli, Franco Mariani, Paul Needham, Corinna Norrick, Ezio Ornato, Barbara Roth, Francesca Tamburlini, Alexandre Vanautgaerden, and to the infinite libraries and archives where I have picked up documents and held them against the light to see a watermark.
+In other words I might just have written it for myself.**Thanks for comments, observations, and help of all kinds, including the revision of my translations, are due to Timothy Barrett, Peter Bower, Martin Davies, Isabella Garlatti, Shanti Graheli, Paule Hochuli, John Lane, Franco Mariani, Paul Needham, Corinna Norrick, Ezio Ornato, Barbara Roth, Francesca Tamburlini, Alexandre Vanautgaerden, and to the infinite libraries and archives where I have picked up documents and held them against the light to see a watermark.
 For information about the actual situation of β-radiography, and analogous techniques, I thank James Allan of the Bodleian Library, Manuel Schreiner of the Academy of Fine Arts in Vienna, Steven Tabor of the Huntington Library, and Marieke van Delft of the Koninklije Bibliotheek.
 I am further grateful to the Biblioteca Civica “Vincenzo Joppi” in Udine, to the Bibliothèque de Genève, and to the Museo Civico Medievale in Bologna, for allowing me to reproduce images of material in their collections.
 The biggest debts contracted are, however, to Alan Marshall, who decided that the IHL needed a paper course and constrained me to do it, to Sheza Moledina, who brought me back to Lyon and thus compelled me to write a new version, and to the misguided individuals, some of them with a considerable expertise of their own, who brought dialogue and challenges to the course itself, as well as obliging me to think about what I was saying.